Busoga College: History

-Busoga College was founded on 25 September 1911, as Balangira High School, to educate the sons of Busoga Chiefs.
+Busoga College Mwiri was founded on 25 September 1911, as Balangira High School, to educate the sons of Busoga Chiefs.
 Initially, the school was housed in Kamuli.
 Between 1920 and 1930, plans were made to move the school to Mwiri Hill because of more space and newer, better infrastructure.
 The school also opened to sons of non-chiefs.
 Between 1930 and 1933, the school temporarily relocated to Kings College Budo in Wakiso District because of the poor accommodations at Kamuli.
 In 1933, the school permanently relocated to its present premises at Mwiri Hill.
-In 1967, a proposal was made to merge Busoga College with nearby Wanyange Girls School.
-The following year, however, the Busoga College Old Boys Association rejected the proposal and the idea was abandoned.
+In 1967, a proposal was made to merge Busoga College Mwiri with nearby Wanyange Girls School.
+The following year, however, the Mwiri Old Boys Association rejected the proposal and the idea was abandoned.

 Prominent alumni

 The prominent men who have attended Busoga College Mwiri include the following: